tjparnell/biotoolbox/docs/apps/get_binned_data.md

     Specify the number of decimal positions to format the collected scores.
     Default is not to format, often leading to more than the intended significant digits.

+- --mapq &lt;integer>

+	Specify the minimum mapping quality of alignments to be considered when counting from a Bam file.
+Default is 0, which will include all alignments, including multi-mapping (typically MAPQ of 0).
+Set to an integer in range of 0..255.
+Only affects count methods, including `count`, `ncount`, and `pcount`.
+Other methods involving coverage, e.g. `mean`, do not filter alignments.

 ### Bin specification